- This post contains affiliate links. Read more here.

 While this toy is one of the louder toys we tested during the video shoot, the realistic fluttering sound of the whizzing butterfly is a big part of what will make it so attractive to your cat.

-Classic ball-in-track games such as this Kong style are great for cats who are good at playing by themselves and enjoy a good puzzle.
-Inquisitive kitties will find stimulation batting two inset balls that each contain a jingle bell.
+Classic ball-in-track games like the Kong game mentioned above are great for cats who are good at playing by themselves and enjoy a good puzzle.

 Video Staging Toys

-The toys keeping the kittens busy in between takes.
+And now for the toys that kept the kittens busy in between takes.

-On the one hand, this tunnel is easy to assemble (just pop a few bungee cords and velcro straps and it expands itself), it’s collapsible and portable, and offers a variety of uses, from infinity chase tube to cozy cat bed.
+On one hand, this tunnel is easy to assemble (just pop a few bungee cords and Velcro straps and it expands itself), it’s collapsible and portable, and it offers a variety of uses, from infinity chase tube to cozy cat bed.

 On the other hand, well, just look at this thing.
-It takes up a lot of space and is rather bulky (also, for some reason, it has cat ears—and the pink style has what appear to be a set of pig tails?).
-But, if you have a giant cat play room or large, all-weather catio, it’s a toy that could seriously jazz up the playtime.We're Just Going to Leave This Here (Find on Amazon)
+It takes up a lot of space and is rather bulky.
+But if you have a giant cat playroom or a large, all-weather catio, it’s a toy that could seriously jazz up playtime.Find on Amazon

 You May Also Like: Kong PlaySpaces Burrow Toy.
-While Ramona (the subject of this post) can barely fit into it and while she generally prefers interactive games, she does like to hide behind this one-way tunnel toy and use it for ambush staging, occasionally popping inside.
+While Ramona (the subject of this post) can barely fit into it and generally prefers interactive games, she does like to hide behind this one-way tunnel toy and use it for ambush staging.
 It’s soft, has a more realistic “log” look, and comes with a small plush critter attached to a short elastic band that’s fun to drop inside the hole and watch her go after it.

-As this cat play mat made its way through the office to the studio, many remarked how much it resembles an activity mat for actual human babies.
-Well, if your cat is your baby, then this lightweight, fabric-covered play mat might be just what you need.
+Yes, this toy resembles an activity mat for actual human babies.
+But if your cat is your baby, then this lightweight, fabric-covered play mat might be just what you need.

-This product likely won’t stand up to rough play from the likes of mega chonks, but for smaller cats and kittens, its suspended balls and shiny objects will keep them batting for hours.Available on Amazon
+This product likely won’t stand up to rough play from the likes of mega chonks, but for smaller cats and kittens, its suspended balls and fuzzy objects will keep them batting for hours.Buy on Petco

 Is your hyperactive cat still climbing up the walls?
 Continue your toy research with one of the articles below.